Mattrix01/ReadMe-Generator/READMESAMPLE.md

 ## usage

-throw it out window
+test

 ## Test

-npm testy
+npm test

 ## Questions

-If you have any questions you can contact me via github toilert or email on toilert
+If you have any questions you can contact me via github Mattrix01 or email on emjay.knight@gmail.com

-## License

-This project is licenced under GNU GLPv3